fenago/oracle19c-labs/dataguard/lab_guides/lab16.md

    - Cease the redo apply on the `stndby2` physical standby.

 ### 2. **Building the LogMiner Dictionary**:
-   - Using a terminal window on localhost and connected as `oracle` with environment variables set to `orcl2`, initiate the process to integrate the LogMiner dictionary into the redo stream.
+   - Using a terminal window on localhost and connected as `oracle` with environment variables set to `orclcdb`, initiate the process to integrate the LogMiner dictionary into the redo stream.
    - It's imperative to await the completion of this step before continuing with subsequent tasks.

 ### 3. **Redo Data Application**: